 1. Scope of Application

-The purchasing terms and conditions set out below will apply to orders exclusively.
+The purchasing terms and conditions set out below will apply to all orders exclusively.
 Any differing or additional terms and conditions of the supplier will not be binding upon the purchaser even where the supplier states that it only wishes to deliver under its own terms and conditions.

 Even acceptance of deliveries or services without expressly objecting to the same will not be deemed acknowledgement of, or consent to, the supplier's terms and conditions of business.
 The supplier must state in a separate letter if it does not agree with this approach.
 In this scenario, the purchaser hereby reserves the right to withdraw the order.
 Confirmation or execution of the order without objection will be deemed acknowledgement of the purchaser's terms and conditions of purchase.